 - Pour your wet ingredients into the dry and combine thoroughly, until only small lumps remain.

 - When the butter is browned, pour your batter directly into the skillet.
-Use a spatula to smooth the batter out so it’s evenly distributed, without disturbing the edges.
+Use a silicone spatula to smooth the batter out so it’s evenly distributed, without disturbing the edges.
 Drizzle with honey.

 - Bake on the middle rack for 20-25 minutes.
 It should be golden brown, and a toothpick or cake tester inserted in the center should come out clean.